Polini Flash starter problems

 The Flash starter

-The Flash starter has three issues:
+The Flash starter has three serious issues:

 The moment the engine is running, the starter begins to fail:

 After more engine time, the pawls will become free of the holder and cover.
 They then get sucked into the cooling fan, wrecking everything.
 I launched one time and a minute later I heard this awful noise.
 I landed immediately and saw what had happened.
 It was a mess that kept me on the ground for days.
 Even though the newer versions of the flash are less flimsy, pilots must keep their eyes on things, just the same.

 Below, wear points on the pawl holder from the vibration of the pawls while the engine is running.
 The pawls have started to wear into the holder (red arrows).
 The yellow arrows point to the pins, now broken off, that held the pawls in place.
 The plastic Polini uses is so cheap.